Visual Arts Camp

 Benefits of a daily sketchbook practice include quick thinking, responsive drawing, sensitivity to visual stimuli and immediacy of response.
 Students will focus on idea development and experimentation within a sketchbook format.
 Using collage, drawing, painting and mixed media processes, students will concentrate on producing imagery reflecting their own personal voice.

-Students will experiment with the construction of 3D forms focusing on exploring a variety of materials, techniques, and personal narrative.
+Experiment with the construction of 3D forms focusing on exploring a variety of materials, techniques and personal narratives.
 Developing forms that convey meaning, artists will create final works that consider design concepts as well as use materials in inventive ways.

 Registration

-Early bird registration fee: $700 (postmarked June 1 or earlier)
+Early bird registration fee: $800 (received June 1 or earlier)

 Online Registration